 “Ultraman- The Complete Series” (1966-1967, Mill Creek Entertainment) An encounter with a UFO allows Science Patrol Officer Hayata (Susumu Korobe) to transform into the towering hero Ultraman and dispatch a seemingly endless parade of giant monsters and aliens with designs on Japan.
 Iconic Japanese science fiction series, produced by Toho’s special effects creator Eiji Tsuburaya (and spun off from “Ultra Q”), which helped to launch the robot/alien-fights-monsters subgenre that would eventually include “Johnny Sokko,” “Space Giants,” the Power Rangers, and countless other live-action and animated tokusatsu programs, as well as its own voluminous franchise of “Ultra” series, features, anime and an avalanche of tie-in products.
 In every case, the main attraction – watching Ultraman beat the tar out of Tsuburaya’s frenzied menagerie (some of which are repurposed costumes from Godzilla films) – retains its candy-colored crash-and-bang (though diehard fans should note that the English-language dub is not included here), even after a half-century, on Mill Creek’s Blu-ray, which includes all 39 original episodes and handy liner notes.

-“Best of Pete Smith Specialties, Volume 1” (1937-1948, Warner Archives Collection) Studio publicist Pete Smith was blessed with a wry sense of humor and a carny’s voice, which led to narration for a slew of short subjects, including his own series for MGM between 1931 and 1954.
+“Best of Pete Smith Specialties, Volume 1” (1937-1948, Warner Archives Collection) Studio publicist Pete Smith was blessed with a wry sense of humor and a carny’s voice, which led to narration for a slew of short subjects, including this series for MGM between 1931 and 1954.
 The black-and-white (and a few Technicolor) shorts are eclectic in scope and tone – some, like the Jacques Tourneur-directed “Killer-Dog” (1936), which opens the set, are mini-melodramas, while others peel a fisheye at fads, like “Aqua Antics” (1942), which details water-skiing stunts at Santa Monica Pier.
 Still others engaged the audience in quizzes, or looked at pro and college football, climbing Mt.
 Baldy, FDR’s dog, Fala, the rumba, or whatever else amused or interested Smith.
 A few, like “Penny Wisdom” (1937) – part of a sub-series of home ec shorts featuring “LA Examiner” columnist “Prudence Penny” – and 1940’s “Quicker’n a Wink” (both included in Vol.1), about stroboscopic photography, even won an Oscar.
 Depending on your perspective, they’re charmingly antique transmissions from a bygone America, or the Ur-text for everything from the “CBS News Sunday Morning” to “United Shades of America” and Errol Morris‘s early documentaries.
 Seventy-five (!) specialties are included on the four-disc Volume 1 set.

 “My Favorite Year” (1982, Warner Archives Collection) A junior comedy writer (Mark Linn-Baker) for a TV variety series must keep an upcoming guest – a faded star (Peter O’Toole) of screen swashbucklers, now reduced to self-caricature – from drinking himself off the show.
 Charming show biz comedy, inspired by executive producer Mel Brooks’ tenure on the legendary “Your Show of Shows” (with a volcanic Joseph Bologna standing in for Sid Caesar), anchored by first-time director Richard Benjamin‘s assured touch and O’Toole’s unbridled, Oscar-nominated performance, which stands among his best.
 A familiarity with Caesar’s comedy or ’50s live TV isn’t required to enjoy this genuinely funny and occasionally bittersweet film; Warner’s Blu-ray includes lively, anecdote-filled commentary by Benjamin.